coderamen666/srd-v3.5-md/spells/spells-t-z.md

 activation or spell completion magic items, just as if the spells were no longer on your class list.

-*Material Component:* A *potion of bull's strength*, which you drink (and whose effects are subsumed by the spell effects).
+*Material Component:* A *potion of bull’s strength*, which you drink (and whose effects are subsumed by the spell effects).

 ## Transmute Metal to Wood